 4- Delete the Shared Folder from the Sender Account:

-Since both sender and receiver accounts are the owner of the same shared folder, so you may have option of either to remove the owner of sender account or can delete the folder from sender’ Google drive.
-So that only new owner (receiver) can access the shared folder.
+Since both the sender and receiver accounts are the owner of the same shared folder, you may have the option of either removing the owner of the sender account or deleting the folder from the sender’s Google Drive.
+So that only the new owner (receiver) can access the shared folder.

-- Go to sender Google drive account and click the folder that was shared.
+- Go to the sender’s Google Drive account and click the folder that was shared.

 - You can also download this data to your computer for later usage offline.

-In this way you can shared the files to other Google drive’s account to use it conveniently.
+In this way, you can share the files to other Google Drive accounts to use it conveniently.